Luis102487/Tech_LayOffs/README.md

 3. Examine NULL values
 4. Remove unnecessary rows and columns

-The second part will be the exploratory data analysis where questions such as ....
+The second part will be the exploratory data analysis where I will try to understand important aspecs and trends from the layoff data.